caleb-james-smith/PyGameChess/README.md

 # PyGameChess

-Chess using the pygame library.
+Chess using the pygame library for python3.

 ## Install pygame for python3